 14. Create your own closet space.

-Tearing down your closet walls to create a little extra space is a great way to bypass square footage constraints.
+Tearing down your closet doors to create a little extra space is a great way to bypass square footage constraints.
 However, if you'd still like to keep your closet somewhat hidden — keeping your wardrobe in picture-perfect shape 100% of the time is a lot of work, after all — installing ceiling-mount drapery might prove to be an ideal solution.
 It'll divide your space (without taking up a lot of square footage) in a softer, more flexible way.